-The Analog Block consists of the Analog Quad I/O structure, real-time counter (for details refer to the "Real-Time Counter System" section on page 2-31), analog to digital converter (ADC), and analog configuration multiplexer (ACM).
-All of these elements are combined in the single Analog Block macro, with which the user implements this functionality (Figure 2-61).
+The Analog Block consists of the Analog Quad I/O structure, RTC (for details refer to the "Real-Time Counter System" section on page 2-31), ADC, and ACM.
+All of these elements are combined in the single Analog Block macro, with which the user implements this functionality (Figure 2-64).